PocketMine/Documentation/source/require.rst

 Requirements
 ============
 PocketMine-MP.phar, the main component, is needed to run PocketMine-MP.
 PocketMine-MP requires a few extra extensions because of that you need custom build PHP binaries.
 We precomiled a few binaries.
-If you have problems you could try to compile PHP yourself with the `compile script on GitHub <https://github.com/PocketMine/php-build-scripts/blob/master/compile.sh>`_.
+If you have problems you could try to compile PHP with our `compile script from GitHub <https://github.com/PocketMine/php-build-scripts/blob/master/compile.sh>`_.
 Got problems? `Contact us! <http://pocketmine-mp.readthedocs.org/en/latest/intro.html#contact-and-support>`_

 PocketMine-MP Installers
 ------------------------